Receding gums cannot grow back. However, oral hygiene changes can stop gum recession, and some treatments can reconstruct gum tissue.

-- brushing the teeth twice per day using a soft bristled toothbrush
+- brushing the teeth and gently along the gum line twice per day using a soft-bristled toothbrush

-- using an antiseptic mouthwash to reduce bacteria and flush out debris
+- using an antiseptic or fluoride mouthwash to reduce bacteria and flush out debris

 - choosing a size and shape of toothbrush that allows access to all parts of the mouth

 - replacing toothbrushes at least every 2–4 months

 Adopting the correct brushing technique can help prevent the gums from receding.